 The only thing fall is better known for than its gorgeous leaves is its totally unpredictable weather.
-That’s part of why it’s a shoulder season at so many American destinations — the day’s adventures can easily be rained out at the last minute!
+That’s part of why it’s a shoulder season for so many American destinations — the day’s adventures can easily be rained out at the last minute!

-Keeping an eye on the weather can help you in your broader trip-planning by helping you steer clear of destinations where getting rained out is highly likely, but it can also help you tweak your day’s plans once you arrive.
+Keeping an eye on the weather can help you in your trip planning by helping you steer clear of destinations where getting rained out is likely, but it can also help you tweak your day’s plans once you arrive.
 Even if gray clouds keep you from your original outdoorsy intention, chances are you can still find some fun indoor stuff to do in town, from hitting a museum to catching a movie.
 (And if not, there are always good ol’ arts and crafts to fall back on!)

 Make sure you prepare your rig as well as your wardrobe!

-Given the weather-related shenanigans we’ve already covered, chances are you’re going to want to bring your rain boots and overcoat as well as your hiking shoes and cute fall scarves and hats.
+Given the weather-related shenanigans we’ve already covered, chances are you’re going to want to bring your rain boots and raincoat as well as your hiking shoes and cute fall scarves and hats.
 And having an umbrella handy certainly never hurt anyone, either.